-Note: Schools listed in the lowest 40% of school ranking by the PED that are not a SAM schools or Supplementary Accountability Model schools (either identified by PED, or identified by PED using a previous definition, as a SAM school) shall prepare an improvement plan to improve any deficiencies.
+Note: Schools listed in the lowest 40% of school ranking by the PED that are not a SAM school or a Supplementary Accountability Model School (either identified by PED, or identified by PED using a previous definition, as a SAM school) shall prepare an improvement plan to improve any deficiencies.
 These plans shall be assessed under Organizational Indicator 1.f below.